Medically reviewed in February 2021

-Your liver, the largest organ in your body, plays an enormous role in keeping you healthy.
-It assists digestion, filters toxins, stores some nutrients and helps regulate certain hormones and cholesterol levels.
+Your liver, the largest internal organ in your body, plays an enormous role in keeping you healthy.
+It assists digestion, filters toxins out of your blood, stores nutrients, and helps regulate certain hormones and cholesterol levels.
 It also acts as a chemistry lab, transforming substances like proteins into compounds your body needs to function.

-But when hepatitis strikes, all these vital functions slow down.
+But if you develop hepatitis, all these vital functions slow down.

-Hepatitis is the general term for inflammation of the liver.
-“Hepatitis occurs for a variety of reasons, including infections, medications, alcohol or drug use,” says Elaine A. Leigh, DNP, RN, FNP-BC, at Mercy Health Hepatitis C Clinic in Muskegon, Michigan.
+“Hepatitis occurs for a variety of reasons, including infections, medications, alcohol use, or drug use,” says Elaine A. Leigh, DNP, RN, a nurse with Mercy Health Hepatitis C Clinic in Muskegon, Michigan.

 Acute hepatitis symptoms

-All three hepatitis viruses cause acute (short-term) infection at first.
+Hepatitis is the general term for inflammation of the liver.
+All three hepatitis viruses cause acute (short-term) infection and inflammation at first.
 In the cases of hepatitis B and C, the illness may eventually become chronic (long-term).
 There are often no symptoms in the beginning, especially with hepatitis B and C.

-If you do have symptoms, however, they are initially similar across all three types of hepatitis.
-You may develop a fever, a sick-all-over feeling, appetite loss, diarrhea, vomiting, stomach pain, dark-colored urine and jaundice (when your skin and the whites of your eyes become yellow).
+If you do have symptoms, however, they are initially similar for all three types of hepatitis.
+You may develop a fever, a generally sick feeling, loss of appetite, diarrhea, vomiting, stomach pain, dark-colored urine, and jaundice (when the skin and whites of the eyes become yellow).
 These symptoms can be mild to severe.

 Three different diseases, three different treatments

 Hepatitis A is caused by the hepatitis A virus (HAV).
 You can be infected when you eat food or drink water contaminated with the feces of an infected person.
 You can also contract it through sexual contact or other very close contact with someone who has the disease.
-Risks for hepatitis A include poor sanitation, an unsafe water supply and substandard hygiene.
+Risks for hepatitis A include poor sanitation, an unsafe water supply, and inadequate hygiene.

-A vaccine, which American children receive in two doses starting between ages 12 and 23 months, can prevent the illness.
-Kids aged 2 to 18 years who weren’t previously vaccinated should receive the shots, too.
+A vaccine, which children in the U.S. typically receive in two doses starting between ages 12 and 23 months, can prevent the illness.
+Kids ages 2 to 18 years who weren’t previously vaccinated should receive the shots, too.

-While unvaccinated adults can choose to be immunized for hepatitis A, it’s specifically recommended for certain groups, including international travelers, men who have sex with men and people with HIV or chronic liver disease, among others.
+While unvaccinated adults can choose to be immunized for hepatitis A, it’s specifically recommended for members of certain groups.
+These include international travelers, men who have sex with men, and people with HIV or chronic liver disease, among others.
 Speak with a healthcare provider (HCP) to find out if the vaccine is right for you.

-You acquire hepatitis B through blood—often, via shared needles—or through the other body fluids of an infected person.
-Pregnant women can pass it to their babies during delivery, as well.
+You acquire hepatitis B through blood—often, via shared needles—or through other body fluids of an infected person.
+Pregnant people can pass it to their babies during delivery, as well.

-Official guidelines from the Centers for Disease Control and Prevention (CDC) call for infants to be fully vaccinated by 6 months old.
-Kids through age 18 who haven’t already been immunized should receive the vaccine, as well.
-Unvaccinated adults may choose to get it, and it’s expressly advised for people who have been in close contact with someone with hepatitis B, along with the following groups:
+Official guidelines from the Centers for Disease Control and Prevention (CDC) call for all infants to be fully vaccinated.
+Kids through age 19 who haven’t already been immunized should receive the vaccine, as well.
+Adults ages 19 to 59 years should also get the vaccine, as should those aged 60 or older who have risk factors.

 - Men who have sex with men